pratikbuilds/anchor-studio/README.md

 <p align="center">
   <b>Explore, interact with, and debug Solana Anchor programs visually.</b><br/>
-  Upload your Anchor IDL, connect your wallet, and get instant insights into your program's accounts, instructions, and transactions—all in a beautiful, modern UI.
+  Upload your Anchor IDL, connect your wallet, and get instant insights into your program's accounts, instructions, and transactions—all in a beautiful
 </p>

 ---

 ## 🚀 What is Anchor Studio?

-**Anchor Studio** is a developer tool and dashboard for Solana Anchor programs.
+**Anchor Studio** is a developer tool and dashboard for Solana Anchor program.
 It lets you:

 - Upload any Anchor IDL (JSON) and instantly visualize your program's structure
 - Connect your wallet and interact with program instructions